At Whitelands, we are extremely safety conscious and no more so than with the internet!

 As a school, we take the safety of the children on the internet very seriously.
 We think that it is important that the school works closely with parents to ensure that we are providing our children with the knowledge they need to keep themselves safe.
 We held an Internet Safety Parent Meeting, where Paul was able to discuss; the important role parents can play in their children's online lives; advice about gaming and devices; and how to support their child with social media.
 Thank you to those parents who joined us!

 If you are interested in any information that was mentioned in this meeting, please don't hesitate to contact the school office or visit Paul Hay's website (link below).

-Whitelands Park Primary School is delighted to announce that we have very recently been awarded the ‘Certificate of Progress’ by 360 Safe.
-This is to recognise our commitment to developing e-safety across the school.
-At Whitelands Park our priority is always the safety of the children so we are pleased to receive the recognition that we feel we deserve.
+Whitelands Park Primary School is delighted to announce that we have been awarded the ‘Certificate of Progress’ by 360 Safe in recognition of our commitment to developing e-safety across the school.
+Our priority is always the safety of the children so we are pleased to receive the recognition that we feel we deserve.
 We will continue to strive to ensure that all children receive a high standard of computing and ICT education here, whilst remaining entirely safe.

 Please use the following safe search website when researching or looking for images:

 Links for eSafety